flatironinstitute/kachery-p2p/doc/setup_and_installation.md

 ## Advanced configuration

-Environment variables
+Environment variables for the daemon

-* `KACHERY_STORAGE_DIR` - should refer to an existing directory on your local computer.
+* `KACHERY_STORAGE_DIR` **(optional)** - Refers to an existing directory on your local computer.
 This is where kachery stores all of your cached files.
+If not set, files will be stored in the default location: `$HOME/kachery-storage`.
 * `KACHERY_P2P_API_PORT` **(optional)** - Port that the Python client uses to communicate with the daemon.
 If not provided, a default port will be used.
 * `KACHERY_P2P_CONFIG_DIR` **(optional)** - Directory where configuration files will be stored, including the public/private keys for your node on the distributed system.
 The default location is ~/.kachery-p2p